-On Thursday 26 October from 15:00-16:00 (GMT +1), we will organise a live webinar about the Research Master’s programme in Linguistics.
-Register now!
+On 26 October, we organised a live webinar about the Research Master’s programme in Linguistics.
+Missed the presentation?
+You can watch the recording!

 Cognitive faculties underlying human language